jcddsj01/site-it-solutions/README.md

 * [Font Awesome:](https://fontawesome.com/icons) It's a set of font and icon tools based on CSS and LESS.
 * [TinyJPG](https://tinyjpg.com/) e [TinyPNG:](https://tinypng.com/) The website used is an online tool that compresses JPEG and PNG images without losing much quality.
 It reduces the size of image files using efficient compression algorithms.
 * [Google Fonts:](https://fonts.google.com/specimen/Inclusive+Sans) Used to access and apply custom fonts to page texts, improving stylization and readability.

+Credits:
+* Created on the basis of the YouTube channel | [Felipe Rocha • dicasparadevs](https://www.youtube.com/@dicasparadevs)

 Project deployment on Netlify: [Explore the project by clicking here.](https://site-it-solutions.netlify.app/)